tomschr/xml-format-action/README.md

 # xml-format-action

-GitHub Action to formats XML files with the `xmlformat` tool.
+GitHub Action to formats all XML files of the current commit with the `xmlformat` tool.

 ## Design